 What riders can I add to my life insurance policy?

-Decreasing coverage rider.
+- Decreasing coverage rider.
 Allows policyholders to decrease their coverage as they pay off debts or certain expenses.

-Additional insured and child riders.
+- Additional insured and child riders.
 Offer additional coverage for a spouse and child, without having to take out a separate life insurance policy.

-Estate protection rider.
+- Estate protection rider.
 Offers extra coverage for estate taxes if they’re applied to your death benefit.

-Final expense rider.
+- Final expense rider.
 Offers an additional payout to cover funeral expenses.

-Whole life guaranteed insurability rider.
+- Whole life guaranteed insurability rider.
 You can convert to a whole life policy without medical exams or proof of insurability.
 It’s only available at major milestones such as the birth of a child or marriage.

-Return of premium rider.
+- Return of premium rider.
 Provides a payout to you if you outlive your policy term.
 But it’s only available for 20- and 30-year terms.

-Waiver of premium rider.
+- Waiver of premium rider.
 This rider provides extended coverage if you become totally disabled for over six months.
 Your premiums for your life insurance policy are waived.

 How can I get a low rate?

-Have a minimal or no history of tobacco use.
+- Have a minimal or no history of tobacco use.

-Have no history of alcohol or substance abuse.
+- Have no history of alcohol or substance abuse.

-Have a personal and family health history free of specified disease or impairments.
+- Have a personal and family health history free of specified disease or impairments.

-Have a clean driving record free of DWIs, DUIs, suspensions and other convictions.
+- Have a clean driving record free of DWIs, DUIs, suspensions and other convictions.

-Have a healthy blood pressure and BMI.
+- Have a healthy blood pressure and BMI.

-Have a low-risk occupation or hobbies.
+- Have a low-risk occupation or hobbies.

-Pros and cons of Transamerica
+Pros and cons of Transamerica life insurance

-Compare life insurance companies like Transamerica
+Compare other life insurance companies

-Transamerica reviews and complaints
+Transamerica life insurance reviews and complaints

 Case study: Sarah’s experience

 My advisor helped me realize that the State Farm policy was expensive for the amount of coverage I got, which was only $100,000.
 With Transamerica, I now get 4X that coverage for less than my previous life insurance.

 I also like the accelerated death benefit.
 My plan is to have enough in retirement so as not to need life insurance in the future.
 So knowing I could use my policy early if needed is a benefit, especially if a qualifying illness has expensive medical bills.
 Lastly, while others might have a hard time contacting Transamerica, I just use my financial advisor to make account updates.